richard-mannion/number-matching-game/README.md

 # Environment Setup

 To run this game, you will need to have the lts version of node.js and npm installed on your system.
 The easiest way to do this is to install it via NVM.
-This will also allow you to swap back to your original version of node if you have a different version for your other projects
+This will also allow you to swap back to your original version of node if you have a different version for your other projects.

 1. Install NVM
 2. Install the lts version of node